nianjie/underbar/README.md

 # will become
 $ set -g underbar (echo 'foo
 bar')
-# then the content of stdout is kept in the global variable `underbar' after execution, and you can manipulate it like any other Fish variables,
+# then the content of stdout is kept in the global variable `underbar' after execution, and you can manipulate it like any other fish variables,
 # or inspect.
 $ set --show underbar
 ```